pubky/pubky-knowledge-base/Glossary.md

 ## A

 **Aggregator**
-A service that collects and organizes data from multiple [[Homeserver|homeservers]] to enable search, feeds, and discovery features.
+A service that collects and organizes data from multiple [[Homeserver|Homeservers]] to enable search, feeds, and discovery features.
 See [[Explore/PubkyApp/Backend/Aggregator|Aggregator]].

 **Authentication**
-The process of proving ownership of a public key through cryptographic signatures, enabling secure access to homeservers without passwords.
+The process of proving ownership of a public key through cryptographic signatures, enabling secure access to Homeservers without passwords.
 See [[Authentication|details]].

 ## C

 **Capability Token**
-A cryptographically signed token that grants third-party applications limited access to a user's data on their homeserver, similar to OAuth access tokens.
+A cryptographically signed token that grants third-party applications limited access to a user's data on their Homeserver, similar to OAuth access tokens.

 **Censorship Resistance**
 The property of being difficult or impossible to block, censor, or control by any single authority.
-Pubky achieves this through decentralized [[MainlineDHT|Mainline DHT]] and distributed [[Homeserver|homeservers]].
+Pubky achieves this through decentralized [[MainlineDHT|Mainline DHT]] and distributed [[Homeserver|Homeservers]].

 **[[CredibleExit|Credible Exit]]**
-The ability to leave a service provider (homeserver, app, etc.) without losing your data, identity, or social connections.
+The ability to leave a service provider (Homeserver, app, etc.) without losing your data, identity, or social connections.
 A core principle of Pubky's architecture.

 ## D